 Stable products – Some products have defied time to maintain the period of maturity for a considerable time.
 For example, products like Marmite, Kelloggs Corn Flakes and Evian mineral water seem fairly stable and immune to technological innovation.

 Maturity from the start.
 Some products are launched to great fanfare and product awareness.
 For example, the iPhone X is related to previous iPhones so there is no need for an introduction phase.
 Other products like the Xbox are eagerly awaited.
 Rather than using penetration pricing, this products can practise price-skimming – where the firm takes advantage of inelastic demand.

 Failed products.
 Many products never really escape the introduction phase.
 For example, failed product launches such as the mini-disc, Betamax.

 Reinvented products.
 Some products have successfully reinvented themselves and proved to be more successful after a period of decline.
 For example, in the mid-1990s, Apple computers appeared to be in their decline phase, but in the late 90s and early 2000s, it successfully re-pioneered itself.
 You could say that the Apple MacBook is a different product to previous Apple computers.
-It depends how you define a product.
+It depends on how you define a product.
 Vinyl records are enjoying a revival.